How to Use Video in Your Email Marketing Campaigns

 - Most importantly, reduce unsubscribes by 26%.

-Let us check out the best practices while using video in email marketing campaign.
+Let us check out the best practices while using video in an email marketing campaign.

 1. Embedding video in your email